Recruitment strategies are evolving faster than ever, leaving behind the days when social media felt revolutionary (oh my, how time flies).

 For example:

-• Personalization – when the time comes to recruit from your talent pool, your segmentation will prove invaluable, but it’s also essential to personalize your communications to help build and maintain that relationship.
+- Personalization: Your segmentation will prove invaluable when recruiting from your talent pool, but it’s also essential to personalize your communications to build and maintain that relationship.

 Do some research on how to build a great talent pool here.
 Then start putting the techniques into action, starting with your recruiting team reaching out to previous candidates.